Snap Sales Salary in Greater London Area | £58.3K-£110K+ | Levels.fyi

 The median Sales compensation in Greater London Area package at Snap totals £110K per year.
-View the base salary, stock, and bonus breakdowns for Snap's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Snap's total compensation packages.
 Last updated: 11/5/2025

 Company